chuckmeyer/pandoc-resume/markdown/chuckmeyer-resume.md

 improve their IT security posture by building applications using AWS cloud services.

-- I reviewed customer cloud network topologies.
+- Reviewed customer cloud network topologies
-- I created AWS security labs for conferences, summits, and loft events.
+- Created AWS security labs for bootcamps, summits, and loft events.
-- I coached customers on moving away from network perimeter controls toward cloud-native solutions
+- I helped customers move away from network perimeter controls toward cloud-native solutions
-- I helped customers understand actual risks and appropriate controls to secure their data at rest and in transit.
+- I helped customers understand risks and appropriate controls to secure their data at rest and in transit

 **Senior Professional Services Consultant**,
 Amazon Web Services, New York, NY, July 2013 to April 2016.

-I helped large enterprises migrate critical workloads to AWS and integrate Amazon\'s web services with their existing on-premises systems.
-I championed repeatable, secure deployment of infrastructure and applications through CI/CD and configuration management along with the application of DevOps best practices.
+I helped large enterprises migrate to AWS and integrate Amazon\'s web services with their existing on-premises systems.
+I championed repeatable, secure deployment of infrastructure and applications through CI/CD and configuration management.

-- I built a pipeline for hardening RHEL7 Amazon Machine Images to help my customer achieve PCI compliance (Packer, Puppet, and CloudFormation wrapped in custom Python code)
+- Built a pipeline for hardening RHEL7 Amazon Machine Images for PCI compliance in Elastic Beanstalk (Packer, Puppet, and CloudFormation with custom Python code)
-- Cnstructed a CI/CD pipeline for deploying AWS IAM Roles and Policies to meet delegation of duties requirements (CodeCommit, CodePipeline, Ansible, and CloudFormation)
+- Cnstructed a CI/CD pipeline for deploying AWS IAM Roles and Policies for delegation of duties requirements (CodeCommit, CodePipeline, Ansible, and CloudFormation)

 **Web Security Manager,**
 Federal Reserve/HP, Herndon, VA, January 2013 to July 2013.

-I managed a technical team focused on web application/web service access control.

 **SiteMinder/DataPower Subject Matter Expert (Consultant),**
 Federal Reserve/HP, Herndon, VA, Feb.
 2006 to January 2013.